-When the auto interior illumination is set to the OFF position (see "VEHICLE INFORMATION AND SETTINGS (models with navigation system)" in the "4.
-Center display, heater, air conditioner, audio, phone and voice recognition systems" section), the lights will illuminate under the following condition:
+When the auto interior illumination is set to the OFF position (see "Vehicle information and settings (models with navigation system)" (P.4-7)), the lights will illuminate under the following condition:

-any door is opened with the ignition switch in any position remain on while the door is opened.
+• any door is opened with the ignition switch in any position remain on while the door is opened.
 When the door is closed, the lights go off.